My home is rotten, my home is a tin can. My home is also where my heart is.

 It takes at least 3 generations to break a family out of the poverty line.
-Something like that, I recall during one of my recent late night “reading” or “scrolling through my phone in the dark” sessions, the modern day equivalent of what one may have imagined as flipping through a book or a magazine even just ten years ago.
+Something like that, I recall during one of my recent late night “reading” or “scrolling through my phone in the dark” sessions.
+The modern day equivalent of what one may have imagined as flipping through a book or a magazine just a decade ago.

-What matters in life?
+What truly matters in life?
 Is it being comfortable, having something people would be proud of?

 Is it something else entirely, some other random thing that brings you personal joy?
-Is it a number of things, the variety of experience itself that lends to you your happiness?
+Or is it a number of things, the variety of experience itself that lends to you your happiness?

 I’ve been so tired lately, and so sad, I am missing things.
 Im working my life away, and when I am not working I am trying my absolute best to turn something terrible into something beautiful- which can sometimes be a simple task but it gets quite complicated when that terrible something is a ruined home, and that beautiful thing is a restored, beautiful home.

 It feels like I cannot rest and I am overwhelmed.
 I am 26 and I didn’t know this would happen to me and I am wholeheartedly overwhelmed.